 If even the thought of tracking your food in an app makes you fatigued, the eyeball method can help give you a ballpark estimate of your carb intake.
 At your next meal, take a good look at your plate.

 - How much of your plate is filled with protein? (beef, pork, fish, chicken etc.)

-- How much of your plate is filled with fat? (nuts, seeds, butter, yogurt, oils)
+- How much of your plate is filled with fat? (nuts, seeds, butter, high fat yogurt, oils)